-Boston University’s Program in Biomedical Sciences (PiBS) offers training towards the PhD degree by integrating the foundations of interdisciplinary biomedical research with focused investigation and preparation for career advancement.
+Boston University’s Program in Biomedical Sciences (PiBS) provides rigorous training towards a PhD degree by integrating the foundations of interdisciplinary biomedical research with focused investigation and preparation for career advancement.
 PiBS offers first-year students the opportunity to explore a variety of research areas over the course of three laboratory rotations along with a core curriculum to help determine the direction of their PhD focus.

 In the first year PhD students will participate in the Foundations in Biomedical Sciences (FiBS) core curriculum as well as have the opportunity to select elective courses focused on area-specific interests.
 Additionally, trainees will have the opportunity to experience laboratory rotations and engage in journal clubs and research seminars.
 Trainees will work closely with a faculty advisor in the development of an individual plan that will be tailored to serve specific research and professional goals.
 After selection of a laboratory, students will join the program/department with which the mentor is affiliated and continue advanced studies towards candidacy.